bilan604/initiative/README.md

 # python-server

 A Python Flask Server and flask server template for aggregating parallel processes.
 By aggregating various functionalities into a backend which is hosted online, I can access my code accross devices, virtual envs, and repositories.
+There is a landing page containing my portfolio, but its mostly incomplete and I will be leaving it as is until I've decided what I want to do with this project long term.

 View Most recent build running:
 [Website](http://bilan604.pythonanywhere.com)